 CARING FOR YOUR LONG-NECKED TURTLE

-Your turtle must be kept in an environment with a suitable temperature range, humidity and daylength.
-Disease problems in turtles are commonly associated with poor maintenance of these, particularly temperature.
+Your turtle must be kept in an environment with a suitable temperature range, aquatic environment and daylength.
+Disease problems in turtles are commonly associated with poor maintenance of these, particularly temperature and water quality.

 · Smaller turtles are best kept in glass aquaria, while larger ones may be housed in outdoor enclosures.